apache/nuttx/fs/nxffs/README.txt

 Things to Do
 ============

-- The implementation is not yet finished.
-It needs at, a minimum, completion of the file system packing logic.
-It is not usuable without that feature.
 - The statfs() implementation is minimal.
 It whould have some calcuation of the f_bfree, f_bavail, f_files, f_ffree return values.
 - There are too many allocs and frees.
 More structures may need to be